fresh-innovate/HCLC-Portal/README.md

 4. Analytics - helps the Centre to gather specific information in order to improve their service.

 5. Referral - which is part of add-ons was implemented to allow administrators and lawyers to refer their cases to other Law Centres.
-The platform was developed using ASP.NET MVC framework, Each of these problems were fed into our 3 hour iteration with a working solution completed by the end of each iteration.
+The platform was developed using ASP.NET MVC framework.

 ### To implement the final product, the follwoing features and will need to be implemented:
 1. Login/Registration
 2. Translation per language
 3. Live chat with AI
 4. Decision tree per category
-5. Case list / ticket details#
+5. Case list / ticket details
 6. Alerts and notifications (auto/manual)
 7. Documents upload and storage
 8. Digitally signed forms